 The aggregator sites — also known as the “big boards” — aren’t as effective as they used to be.
 Listing fees have increased while success rates have declined.

 However, you shouldn’t discount them entirely.
-If you see a job posting on a big board, go directly to the employer’s website and see if the position is listed there as well.
+If you see a job posting on a big board, go directly to the employer’s website and see if the job is listed there as well.

-By applying through the company’s website, you’ll not only get the chance to research the company, you might be able to identify a hiring decision-maker directly.
+By applying through the company’s website, you’ll not only get the chance to research the company, but you might also be able to identify a hiring decision-maker directly.

 And if you are able to find the hiring manager’s name, follow up your online application with a resume and cover letter by mail.
-But remember, once a position is advertised, the competition for it can be overwhelming.
+But remember, once a job is advertised, the competition for it can be overwhelming.